astronomer/docs/astro/start-your-astro-trial.md

     </TabItem>
     </Tabs>

-4. Back on the cluster creation screen in the Cloud UI, enter your Azure Tenant ID in **Azure Tenant ID**.
+5. In the Cloud UI cluster creation screen, enter your Azure Tenant ID in the **Azure Tenant ID** field.

-5. Enter your Azure Subscription ID in **Azure Subscription ID**.
+6. Enter your Azure Subscription ID in **Azure Subscription ID** field.

-6. In **Region**, select the region that you want to host your cluster in.
+7. In the **Region** list, select the region where you want to host your cluster.
 For trials, Astronomer recommends choosing the region that's closest to you.

 7. Optional.
 Click **Advanced** and configure a VPC subnet range for Astro to connect to your Azure subscription through VPC peering.